dingus0817/Snek-Game/README.md

 - pre-requesite: get IDLE 3.11.2 and Pygame

-To play Snek: go to SnekFinal folder
+To play Snek: go to SnekFinal folder -> click SnekFinal.py